openwanderer/example-app/full/README.md

 OpenWanderer example application
 ================================

-This is an example OpenWanderer web application, making use of the new Composer package for the server `openwanderer/openwanderer`
+This is an example OpenWanderer web application, making use of the new Composer package for the server `openwanderer/openwanderer` and the NPM package `openwanderer-app`, which provides a full OpenWanderer application widget.

 Licensing
 ---------